Lightweight, lustrous and irresistibly smooth. Silk is among the finest of fabrics, coveted for its muted sheen and enticing velvet feel.

 By doing so, you ensure that your pieces will retain their subtle lustre and delicate touch.

-Apply perfume, hair spray and other beauty products and allow to fully dry before donning your resort wear.
+Apply perfume, hair spray and other beauty products and allow to fully dry before donning your ready-to-wear pieces.
 This will help to prevent any staining or colour loss.

 Store in a dark area

 Prolonged exposure to sunlight and other bright light can cause streaks and fading, so it’s best to keep your silk behind closed doors whenever it isn’t being worn.